Yellen warns of U.S. default risk by early June, urges debt limit hike | Health

 Yellen warns of U.S. default risk by early June, urges debt limit hike

 U.S. Treasury Secretary Janet Yellen said on Friday that the United States will likely hit the $31.4 trillion statutory debt limit on Jan.
 19, forcing the Treasury to launch extraordinary cash management measures that can likely prevent default until early June.
-"Once the limit is reached, Treasury will need to start taking certain extraordinary measures to prevent the United States from defaulting on its obligations," Yellen said in a letter to congressional leaders in which she urged lawmakers to act quickly to raise the debt ceiling.
+"Once the limit is reached, Treasury will need to start taking certain extraordinary measures to prevent the United States from defaulting on its obligations," Yellen said in a letter to new Republican House of Representative's speaker Kevin McCarthy and other congressional leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)